bakpa79/foundation_codekit/README.md

 Issues can be resolved quickest if they are descriptive and include both a reduced test case and a set of steps to reproduce.

 ## License
 Licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).

+### Download, Fork, Commit.
+If you think you can make this better, please Download, Fork, & Commit.
+We'd love to see your ideas.